-With our service, you are saving roughly $40 000 every 18 months just on recruitment costs, and you’re getting a higher quality of service.
+With our service, you save roughly $40 000 every 18 months just on recruitment costs, and you’re getting a higher quality of service.
 Add to that the cost of re-training every new hire, as they spend up to three months (paid!) while learning about their new job and requirements.

-On average, the longevity of a CISO in a company is around 2 years – because they can lose their job for all kinds of reasons, security incidents being just one kind.
-This is yet another reason to go with a virtual CISO – you get to keep improving your security program with the same team, avoiding some of the political and interpersonal relationship risks present when tensions between CIO, CEO, and CISO arise.
+On average, the longevity of a CISO in a company is around two years – because they can lose their job for all kinds of reasons, security incidents being just one kind.
+Yet another reason to go with a virtual CISO – you get to keep improving your security program with the same team, avoiding some of the political and interpersonal relationship risks present when tensions between CIO, CEO, and CISO arise.

-In most cases, especially in organizations with a less mature security program, the CISO function reports to the CIO – and it might be the most effective form of reporting for them, as being inside the team is oftentimes better than being outside the IT team and telling people what to do without seeing the impact of your suggestions on their projects directly.
+In most cases, especially in organizations with a less mature security program, the CISO function reports to the CIO – and it might be the most effective form of reporting for them.

-Often, even after the service is already brought in the company, we still need to sell ourselves to the internal teams and team members – and we do.
+Sometimes, after we start delivering our Virtual CISO services in the company, we still need to sell ourselves to the internal teams and team members – and we do.

 Virtual CISO Responsibilities

 The Information Security Program defines the responsibilities of a virtual CISO (or the company delivering the CISO as a Service offering) created for a customer.
 They may range from external consulting only to hands-on implementation, assessments, team, individual employee mentoring, security awareness training, security hardening audits and random spot checks, financial reporting on the money spent on cybersecurity to the board much more.